kiniry/objective-c/s093042/assignment5/README.md

 Translation to an Objective-C API
 ------------------------------------------
 The port of the API is very straight forward since most of the language constructs are the same.
 But there are some differences.

+With regard to the design:
+The ported version is a combination of the Java and C# API, because it would not make sense to "start" a new process with the constructor (the init method), hence the start method has been moved from the ProcessBuilder in Java to the Process class like it is done in C#, this makes the design more like the design of Java Threads.
+The ProcessBuilder is a little different than Java's ProcessBuilder: the different accessor methods have been replaced with Objective-C properties, much like the ProcessStartInfo class from C#, where fields are used; the only accessor method left is the variable list style setter for the commands list.
+And of cause the Java objects used to hold the data have been replaced with the Objective-C "equivalent" objects.

-With regard to the design: the ported version is a combination of the Java and C# API.
-With regard to the method signatures: these have been changed a slightly so that the "look and feel" of them comply with the coding and naming conventions of Objective-C.
+With regard to the method signatures:
+These have been changed slightly so that the "look and feel" of them comply with the coding and naming conventions of Objective-C.

 Implementation
 --------------